 • malignant neoplasms;

-• prevention of malignant tumors (reduces the likelihood of occurrence);
+• prevention of malignant tumors (reducing the likelihood of occurrence);

 • to improve blood circulation;